joedono/House-of-Z/player-characters.md

 *Born in or near the city of Durrstahft*
 Crime - Public Indecency and Drunken Belligerence
 Time In Prison - New Arrival
-**Plot Hook - Discovery background (discovered "something" powerful and/or ancient).
+**Plot Hook - Discovery background (discovered "something" powerful and/or ancient.
+Anguisa's vessel).
 Village lynching.
 Merged with Liara**

 ## Andy
 Theryn Ruinlief (pronounced Theer-rehn Roon-leef) - Male Half-Elf Ranger